-DWS reviewed the implementation of the Existing Systems Strategy during the reporting period and revised the strategy to address new requirements surrounding asset management.
+DWS continues to review the implementation of the newly revised strategy.
 As noted in previous annual reports, Oregon strives to identify the highest value activities and focus efforts there accordingly.

 5. Did the state modify the Existing Systems Strategy?
 If so, describe.